Last Updated on July 17, 2020

 - Household Cleaning Products, Aldi Style.
 Aldi has a number of cleaning products, including Radiance Disinfecting Wipes, if you have reason to deep clean.

 - Aldi Does Toilet Paper.
 Because this seems to be a high-demand item in a pandemic.
+We also have information on Trader Joe’s toilet paper here.

 - Welby Extra Strength Acetaminophen + Welby Ibuprofen.
 For fever reduction, Aldi stocks a couple of over-the-counter options.